eficode-academy/git-katas/configure-git/README.md

-# Git Kata: Configuring git
+# Git Kata: Configuring Git

 This kata has no `setup.sh` script.
 Just read and follow along.

 ## 1. Git Initial Configuration

 Git wants to know who it should write as the committer of changes etc.
-In order to do that, configure user name and user email towards git with the following commands:
+In order to do that, configure user name and user email towards Git with the following commands:

 1. `git config --global user.name "John Doe"`
 2. `git config --global user.email "johndoe@example.com`

 ### Editor setup

-Sometimes git needs you to edit a file it creates e.g. the message of a commit you create.
+Sometimes Git needs you to edit a file it creates e.g. the message of a commit you create.
-As default, git is configured with VIM, but that has a steep learning curve, so you might be better off with another tool of yor liking:
+As default, Git is configured with VIM, but that has a steep learning curve, so you might be better off with another tool of yor liking:

 If you want to use the cli based editor nano:
 - `git config --global core.editor nano`